 By using a technique called Cox Flexion Distraction and Decompression, your chiropractor pulls on the neck which widens the space in the canal, relieving pressure by increasing disc height.

-While pulling on the head and neck doesn’t sound all that pleasant, we can assure you that it is.
+While pulling on the head and neck doesn’t sound all that pleasant, we can assure you it is.
 There is no pain involved and many patients will ask to be “pulled apart” or “pulled on” after their first experience.

 Question #5: How Long Before I Will Feel Relief from Pain?